 A Chapter 13 bankruptcy stops finance companies from repossessing your car.
 Your past due payments and the balance on your vehicle loan will be consolidated.
 You’ll pay off the vehicle loan over 36-to-60-month plan while eliminating unsecured debts.
 John can often get the amount you owe on the vehicle lowered to the fair market value.
 And he can reduce high interest rates to a reasonable amount.

 Reestablishing your credit after bankruptcy is crucial.
 John will point you to resources and tools to help you get a head start.

 How Do I File for Chapter 13 Bankruptcy?

-John offers straightforward and efficient services for filing for Chapter 13 bankruptcy in Michigan.
-He will walk you through the following steps, and remote legal assistance is an option.
+Flint Bankruptcy Lawyer John Hicks offers straightforward and efficient services for filing for Chapter 13 bankruptcy in Michigan.
+He will walk you through the following steps, and remote legal assistance is also an option.